-If you have low blood pressure, this means that it’s lower than would usually be expected for a particular person and may cause symptoms such as fainting.
-Although it's usually good for health to have as low a blood pressure as possible, when it becomes too low it can cause a reduction in blood flow around your body.
+If you have low blood pressure (hypotension), this means that it’s lower than would usually be expected for you and may cause symptoms such as fainting.
+It's usually good for your health to have as low a blood pressure as possible.
+However, when it becomes too low it can reduce the blood flow to your vital organs.

-Your blood pressure is a measure of the force that your blood puts on the walls of your arteries as it's pumped around your body by your heart.
+Your blood pressure is a measure of the force that your blood puts on the walls of your arteries as it's pumped around your body.
 This is affected by the strength with which your heart pumps, and the size and flexibility of your arteries that carry the blood.
+Your blood pressure changes throughout the day.
+It’s lower when you sleep and rises when you wake up.

 Blood pressure is expressed as two numbers, such as 120/80mmHg (millimetres of mercury).
-The first number shows the maximum pressure when your heart contracts – this is your systolic blood pressure – and the second number shows the minimum pressure as your heart relaxes – this is your diastolic blood pressure.
+The first number shows the maximum pressure when your heart contracts – this is your systolic blood pressure.
+The second number shows the minimum pressure as your heart relaxes – this is your diastolic blood pressure.

-If your blood pressure is too high, you will be at greater risk of certain diseases, such as coronary heart disease and stroke.
-Therefore, it's usually good to have as low a blood pressure as possible, as this can reduce your risk of getting these conditions.
+If your blood pressure is too high (hypertension), you will be at greater risk of certain diseases, such as coronary heart disease and stroke.
+It's usually good to have low blood pressure, as this can reduce your risk of getting these conditions.
 The ideal blood pressure for adults is between 90/60 and 120/80mmHg.

-There is no recognised level for low blood pressure.
+There’s no recognised level for low blood pressure.
 If your systolic blood pressure is lower than 90, your GP may consider it to be low.
-However, a blood pressure below this may be normal for some people, whereas others may develop symptoms of low blood pressure at a level above this.
-It also depends on other factors – for example blood pressure is lower in young women and especially in pregnant women.
-It's therefore only considered to be a problem if you’re having symptoms.
+However, blood pressure below this may be normal for some people, whereas others may develop symptoms of low blood pressure at a level above this.
+It also depends on other factors.
+For example, blood pressure is lower in pregnant women, particularly during the middle part of pregnancy.
+Low blood pressure problems are also more common as you get older.
+Low blood pressure is only considered to be a problem if you’re having symptoms.

 If your blood pressure is naturally low, you’re unlikely to have any symptoms and it's not something you should be concerned about.